 Guide for freelance contributors

-We love working with freelancers, but as a tiny team, unfortunately, we do not have time to email everyone individually with instructions as to our house style, our editorial process and how to invoice.
+We love working with freelancers, but as a small team, unfortunately we don’t have time to email everyone individually with instructions as to our house style, our editorial process and how to invoice.
 As such, we’ve compiled a list of tips, both in terms of our editorial process and house style, plus how to get paid.

 If after reading this, you have further questions, please drop the editor you’re working with a line.